givemepower8/Phaser3Practices/public/Tutorial/01 Game Basics.md

 ### add shortcut method

+`add` provides many shortcut methods of [GameObjectFactory](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectFactory.html)

+The Game Object Factory is a Scene plugin that allows you to quickly create many common types of Game Objects and have them automatically registered with the Scene.

-"add" is the shortcut method to add content like text, image onto the scene.
+`add` can add content like text, image onto the scene quickly.

 ```js
 var config = {